Orbiter-Vizing/vizing-docs/docs/DApp/Omni-NFT.md

 The Omni-NFT solution offers the following advantages:

 - **Integration with Standard NFT Projects**: Omni-NFT allows direct integration of standard NFT projects without requiring modifications to the NFT protocol.
-This provides convenience for existing NFT projects to leverage the cross-chain functionality of Omni-NFT.
+This provides convenience for existing NFT projects to leverage the Omni-Chain functionality of Omni-NFT.
 - **Global Uniqueness Identifier**: By utilizing the global NFT identifier (gTokenId), Omni-NFT achieves global uniqueness for NFT assets across multiple chains.
-This ensures the uniqueness and consistency of cross-chain transferred NFT assets on different chains.
+This ensures the uniqueness and consistency of Omni-Chain transferred NFT assets on different chains.
-- **Cross-Account Transfer**: Even after cross-chain transfers, NFT assets remain transferable across accounts.
+- **Cross-Account Transfer**: Even after Omni-Chain transfers, NFT assets remain transferable across accounts.
 This enables users to freely transfer and trade NFT assets on different chains.